Song Binbin: Later life

+Higher education, work, and honours

-After the Cultural Revolution, Song was admitted to the Graduate School of the Chinese Academy of Sciences as a graduate student, from 1978 to 1980.
+After the Cultural Revolution, Song was admitted to the Graduate School of the Chinese Academy of Sciences as a graduate student from 1978 to 1980.
 In 1980, she went to the United States to study.
-She received a master's degree in geochemistry from Boston University in the United States in 1983.
-She completed a doctorate at the Massachusetts Institute of Technology in 1989.
+In 1983, she would receive a master's degree in geochemistry from Boston University and would go on to complete a doctorate at the Massachusetts Institute of Technology in 1989.

-After becoming naturalized as a U.S. citizen, Song worked for the Massachusetts Department of Environmental Protection as an environmental analysis officer from 1989 to 2003.
+After becoming naturalised as a US citizen, Song worked for the Massachusetts Department of Environmental Protection as an environmental analysis officer from 1989 to 2003.
 In 2003, she moved back to China, where she served as chairwoman of the British-owned Beijing Cobia System Engineering Co., Ltd. and Beijing Cobia Innovation Technology Development Co., Ltd.

-In September 2007, the Experimental High School Affiliated to Beijing Normal University (formerly the Women's Affiliated High School of Beijing Normal University) named Song Binbin as one of the 90 "honorary alumni" when celebrating the 90th anniversary of the school.
-This matter caused controversy when Wang Jingyao, husband of Bian Zhongyun, protested because he believed that Song Binbin was the main person in charge of the Red Guards in the school during the Cultural Revolution and thus responsible for the death of his wife.
+In September 2007, the Experimental High School Affiliated to Beijing Normal University (formerly the Women's Affiliated High School of Beijing Normal University) named Song as one of its 90 "honorary alumni" when celebrating the 90th anniversary of the school.
+This matter caused controversy when Wang Jingyao, Bian's husband, protested because he believed that Song was the main person in charge of the Red Guards in the school during the Cultural Revolution and thus responsible for his wife's death.